Pay It Forward To Our Mothers and Soldiers

 In its 2017 Annual Homeless Assessment Report to Congress, the U.S. Department of Housing and Urban Development (HUD) estimated that just over 40,000 veterans were homeless on a single night in January of that year.
 Of those, about 9 percent were women, out of a population of more than 2 million female Veterans.
 From 2016 to 2017, the number of homeless female Vets increased by 7 percent, compared with 1 percent for their male counterparts.

 Our mission is to continue to proactively coordinate future-proof methods of encouragement and empowerment that we may continue to approach our veterans with passion and commitment.

 Our organization is committed to helping homeless veterans reintegrate successfully back into their community.

-We are a community-based 501c3 non-profit organization focused on helping homeless women veterans.
+We are a community-based 501c3 non-profit organization focused on helping homeless women especially veterans.
 Our most venerable and forgotten group of special soldiers needs our help.
-With the help of our tireless staff, we organize fundraisers, exciting community-building events, and in-depth training sessions for our volunteers, while making the world around us a better, happier place.
+With the help of our tireless staff, we organize fundraisers, community-building events, and in-depth training sessions for our volunteers, while making the community around us a better, happier place.

-Our organization will connect our veterans and receive referrals to other organizations for assistance such as health care, housing solutions, employment, substance abuse treatment and mental health counseling with other local agencies.
+Our organization will connect our veterans with other local agencies and receive referrals to other organizations for assistance such as; health care, housing solutions, employment training, substance abuse treatment and mental health counseling.
 We provide support to the homeless population, targeting women veterans.
-Our goal is to help them successfully transition from living on the street to thriving in community.
+Our goal is to help them successfully transition from living on the street to thriving in their communities.

 Are you passionate about helping homeless veterans?
 Let us know!
 We are always looking for volunteers to help us make our vision a reality.
 We'll help you find a way to volunteer that best suits you.

 We're excited to have you join the team!